-The final distributor can request that one of the upstream distributors of the service packaging (which the final distributor filled with goods) undertakes system participation with a dual system for the service packaging which the upstream distributor delivered unfilled to the final distributor.
-The final distributor of the service packaging is then no longer subject to any further system participation in this regard.
-However, the final distributor should make sure that an upstream distributor has indeed fully complied with the system participation requirement.
+Final distributors can request that one of the upstream distributors that delivered the unfilled service packaging to them participate this packaging with a dual system.
+In this situation, the final distributor should make sure that an upstream distributor has indeed fully complied with the system participation requirement.
+The supplier/wholesaler is required to provide that confirmation.
 It should also be noted that the final distributor's system participation requirement for other service, retail or grouped packaging remains unaffected.

 Ideally, system participation should be documented by the upstream distributor on the invoice / delivery note so that the final distributor always has comprehensive compliance documentation.
 Alternatively, the final distributor needs another form of appropriate documentation to provide evidence that the upstream distributor has participated the purchased service packaging with a system, in full.